hLuo27/hLuo27.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Data Scientist at Lazard, where I apply machine learning, quantitative analysis, and statistics to finance.
+I'm a Data Scientist at Lazard, where I apply AI, quantitative analysis, and statistics to finance.
 I graduated summa cum laude from the University of California, Berkeley with a BA in statistics and applied math, and I'm currently pursuing a MS in computer science (part-time) from the University of Texas at Austin.

 ## Publications

+**Improving NHL draft outcome predictions using scouting reports**

+**Luo, H.** *Journal of Quantitative Analysis in Sports* 2024. *Accepted.* [[pdf]](../assets/files/NHL_Draft_Scouting_Reports.pdf)

 **Look who’s talking: gender differences in academic job talks**